Black-bellied slender salamander

 The black-bellied slender salamander (Batrachoseps nigriventris) is a small species of salamander that is endemic to California.

 Distribution

 This salamander prefers California chaparral and woodlands habitats of Coast live oak - Quercus agrifolia and California sycamore - Platanus racemosa.

 Description

 The black-bellied slender salamander is about 3.1 to 4.3 cm long.
 It has a worm-like body, a small head and small limbs, and a long cylindrical tail, often twice the length of its body.

 The black-bellied slender salamander can have a black, tan, reddish, brown or beige dorsum often with a contrasting broad mid-dorsal stripe of similar colors.
 It has a purplish or black venter with fine light speckling over the entire surface.

 This species will coil its body and tail when handled; it is fragile and easily injured.
 Batrachoseps nigriventis looks similar to the related species Batrachoseps pacificus and Batrachoseps gabrieli.

+Reproduction

+These salamanders reproduce by laying eggs, which are usually buried underground and thus rarely seen.

+Food web

+The diet of the black-bellied salamander is poorly documented but is probably similar to the diet of the garden slender salamander, which includes worms, larva, small terrestrial arthropods and mollusks.
+Potential predators include gray foxes, skunks, raccoons, skinks, and ringtails.